 The Minor Planet Center and the Central Bureau of Astronomical Telegrams also make their homes at the CfA.

 Graduate Study Programs

 The program of graduate study is designed to make Harvard PhD students first-rate researchers with a broad knowledge of astrophysics and competence in teaching.
-To do this, we have constructed an advising program, and a set of requirements to help students develop their astrophysical understanding, and to carry through a successful dissertation in a timely way.
+To do this, the Astronomy Department has constructed an advising program, and a set of requirements to help students develop their astrophysical understanding, and to a successful dissertation in a timely way.

-The standing Committee on Academic Studies (CAS) in the Department of Astronomy has the primary responsibility for administering graduate programs.
+The standing Committee on Academic Studies (CAS) in the Department of Astronomy has the primary responsibility for administering the graduate program.
 This committee is composed of members of the teaching staff, including the department chair, and two graduate students.
+The chair of the CAS is the departmental Director of Graduate Studies.
 The purpose of the committee is to insure that students receive adequate guidance at the pre-dissertation level, to see that uniform academic standards are applied, and to define the professional qualifications expected by the department for advanced degrees in astronomy.
 At regular intervals the committee reviews the progress of each graduate student.
 It also reviews and approves study programs, arranges oral examinations, and selects dissertation examining committees, dissertation advisory committees, and research exam committees.
-The chair of the Committee on Academic Studies is the departmental Director of Graduate Studies.

 A faculty advisor is assigned to each incoming graduate student to help the student make informed decisions about coursework and research opportunities.
 Each student is free to choose a new advisor at any subsequent time, but should inform the department administrator and the CAS of such a change after obtaining the new advisor’s consent.

 Study plans are prepared by students in consultation with their advisor early in each fall term, and are submitted to the Committee on Academic Studies.
 With the approval of the student’s advisor, revised study plans may be sent to the committee at any time during the year, to reflect changing interests.